VTG LIVE & READY TO GO! - RESTORATION COMPLETED!

 If you want a fully functioning, great sounding piece of American musical history, this is it - a really exceptional addition to any collection of Blues/Vintage Guitars.

 Excellent essentially original condition....finish & cosmetics generally in my view as good as you could possibly expect for a 52 year old Stella guitar - inevitably there is just a very little edge wear to the painted bindings and headstock, but otherwise virtually no finish loss, the very minimum of minor surface chips/scratches...really the minimum I have seen on a Stella of this type and age, and I've seen quite a few!
-Very slight crack line visible at the base of the headstock front of the nut is in the facing only, purely superficial, where the nut was removed, and not into the headstock itself.
+Very slight, line visible at the base of the headstock front of the nut is not in fact a crack, just in the facing only, purely superficial, where a small amount of facing came away when the nut was removed, and not into the headstock itself.
 I hope that you will agree that the photos show that this remains a handsome & characterful vintage guitar.

 I say "essentially" original as the guitar includes all the original fittings, but the restoration has included re-levelling the stained Maple fingerboard, which has been recoloured with stain, and dot inlays instead of the original painted position markers.
 The bridge is original...the standard dyed Maple unit factory fitted to all these guitars from 1945 to 1970.
 The tuners, also original, have received a gentle cleaning, show a little age-related discolouration, with just the very slightest bend in one of the key shafts, but work fine.
-The only other non-original fittings are the ferrules/bushings to the tuner posts, which Harmony did not originally fit on many of their guitars at this date.
+The only other non-original fittings are the ferrules/bushings to the tuner posts, which Harmony did not originally fit on many of their guitars at this date, which I have added to aid tuning operation.
 The original factory fitted white scratchplate is sound & clean, with just minor usual play wear.

 Now for the work found to be needed, after inspection with the renowned luthier I work with & completed mainly in his workshop, under his supervision.
 The back was taken off in order to access the two loose internal braces, which have been cleaned off and re-glued, and two further lifted brace ends have been re-glued.
-At the same time two small lengthwise braces were added above & below the soundhole, where there is just a very slight "shaping" in the top....not considered to be essential work, but just a prudent little extra reinforcement.
+At the same time two small lengthwise braces were added above & below the soundhole, where there is just a very slight "shaping" in the top....not considered to be essential work, but just a prudent little extra reinforcement, and a further small cleat/reinforcement has been added under a very fine surface crack line, no more than in the finish, just to the treble side, at the front edge of the soundhole, as a further precaution.
 The linings and back have been cleaned off to remove all old glue and re-glued....the refit on an unbound joint like this can never be perfectly aligned, but this one is close to be as good as it gets.

 There was no movement in the neck joint, but as a precaution we have additionally stabilised the joint, thus together with the fingerboard re-levelling, we have managed to avoid the need for a neck reset.